Transfer Student Seeking a Degree or Certificate

-- Visit the Counseling Center (no appointment necessary).
+- Visit the Advising Center (no appointment necessary).

 During your meeting, your counselor will determine if you need to take any placement tests, talk about Tyler's majors and requirements, officially declare your major if all transcripts have been received, assign you an academic advisor, and help you register for classes using myTyler.

 Generally, transfer students who previously completed college-level English and mathematics courses with a grade of “C” or better, do not need to take placement tests.
 However, your counselor will help you determine if you need to take any placement test to get started at John Tyler.

 Eligible SAT or ACT scores may also be used for placement purposes.
 You can find out more about testing requirements as well as testing dates and times on our Testing Centers page.

 If you are applying for financial aid, fill out a Free Application for Federal Student Aid (FAFSA) form.
 Meeting the deadlines established by the Financial Aid Office at John Tyler will help ensure that you will be considered for the maximum amount of aid and that your funding will be in place in a timely manner.